Skip to content

 Then the LORD said to Moses, “Tell Aaron, ‘Stretch out your staff and strike the dust of the ground,’ and throughout the land of Egypt the dust will become gnats.”
 They did this, and when Aaron stretched out his hand with the staff and struck the dust of the ground, gnats came on people and animals.
 All the dust throughout the land of Egypt became gnats.

-Many gnats that we consider pests or annoyances, play an important role in our environment.
+Many gnats that we consider pests or annoyances play an important role in our environment.
 Some species aid in the pollination of plants, eat decaying plants and animals, and act as a food source to fish and other animals in the intricate food web.

 Gnat bites range in appearance depending upon the sensitivity of your body’s reaction and the number of bites you sustained.
 Bites are most likely to occur on uncovered skin such as ankles and legs, arms, neck, and head.
-In the United States general symptoms of gnat bites are redness at the bite site, itchy sensation, and skin irritation.
+In the United States, general symptoms of gnat bites are redness at the bite site, itchy sensation, and skin irritation.
 However, if you are in a country where serious diseases are transmitted by biting gnats, boils, ulcers, and even blindness can result from gnat bites.
-Below are photos of common, and not so common, reactions to gnat bites.
+Below are photos of common and not-so-common reactions to gnat bites.

 Biting Gnats

-Of the biting insects commonly referred to as gnats, the most common gnats that plague humans are the biting midge also commonly called no-see-ums, the buffalo gnat, and sand fly gnats.
+Of the biting insects commonly referred to as gnats, the most common gnats that plague humans are the biting midge, also commonly called no-see-ums, the buffalo gnat, and sand fly gnats.
 Each of these biting gnats can be found in different environments and areas of the country.
 We will examine each of the biting gnats individually and learn how to protect yourself from their painful bite.

 Biting Midge Gnat, No-See-Ums